Save Big on Tuition with Navy College Scholarships

 The scholarship offers full tuition coverage, a $750 stipend for textbooks per academic year, and a monthly subsistence allowance based on the year of college.
 This scholarship opportunity is available for two-year, three-year, and four-year college degree programs.

 To be eligible for this scholarship opportunity you must qualify physically by the Marine Corps standards, have no criminal record, and possess a qualifying score on a college entrance exam.
-Visit their website to learn more or apple for the scholarship.

 Navy SEAL Foundation Scholarships